top of page

 « Souvenir aussi pédant qu’affectueux laissé à Mademoiselle Philippine Kaskel par sa très là [lasse ?] mais très dévouée viol

-" As pedantic as it is affectionate a souvenir left to Mademoiselle Philippine Kaskel by her very tired but very devoted cellist Lise B. Cristiani, This is my real name " [sic, when it is not the case], Paris, August 3, 1846.
+"A pedantic as affectionate souvenir to Mademoiselle Philippine Kaskel by her very tired but very devoted cellist Lise B. Cristiani / This is my real name" [sic, although this was not the case], Paris, August 3, 1846.

-Lise composed a short Andante in Felix Mendelssohn Bartholdy's Stammbuch in 1845, after he had written a short Andante pastorale in his own.
-But Lise's album has disappeared.
-It appears to have been broken up in 1999: a New York dealer sold a single page in Leipzig shortly afterward.
-The Andante pastorale was authenticated there and given the opus number U193.
-Then it vanished: sold to another dealer, without any of the parties involved noticing the dedication " to Lise Cristiani ."
-For this name was completely unknown in 2000...
+In the 1840s all travelling virtuosos kept an album.
+They wrote in their colleagues' albums, who in turn wrote something in their ‘autograph book’.
+In 1845, Lise composed an Andante in Felix Mendelssohn's "Stammbuch" after he had written an Andante pastorale in hers.
+But Lise's album vanished.
+It seems to have been dismantled in 1999: Shortly afterwards, a New York dealer sold this single page from it in Leipzig.
+There the Andante pastorale was authenticated and given the opus number U193.
+But then it disappeared again: it was sold on to another dealer without any of the parties involved noticing the dedication "à Lise Cristiani".
+Because in 2000 this name was still completely unknown!

 Thank you for contacting us!

-In Russian: Ms. Marie-Thérèse GRISENTI mtgrisenti@gmail.com
+In Russian: Mrs. Marie-Thérèse GRISENTI mtgrisenti@gmail.com

-Lise hasn't had her last word yet!
+Lise hasn't spoken her last word yet!

 Lise Cristiani Logo